antonina-klishch/eco-cosmetics/README.md

 # Landing Page - Eco cosmetics

 ## Project Description
 This project is a landing page implemented based on the provided design.
-It showcases a user-friendly interface designed to promote a bicycle-related product or service.
+It showcases a user-friendly interface designed to promote eco-cosmetics and magic candles.

 ## Technologies Used
  * **HTML5:** Used for the structure and content of the webpage.